 The field for each site can be found here.

 To staff ACF Regionals, please fill out the staffer registration form.

 Mirrors will by default be regional.
-One benefit of online tournaments, however, is that smaller sites can be condensed without creating transportation barriers.
-ACF reserves the right to move teams and staffers between sites.
-ACF intends to mirror 2021 ACF Regionals in the following regions:
+If any sites end up being online, ACF reserves the right to move teams and staffers between sites.
+ACF intends to mirror 2022 ACF Regionals in the following regions:

 If you have any questions, email firstname.lastname@example.org.